zfzackfrost/postcss-arithmetic/README.md

 ### PostCSS plugin to do +, -, *, /, %, and ^ operations.

 Utilizes math.js to correctly parse order of operations.
-Also, an when expressions can not be resolved (if there are are multiple units types for example), postcss-arithmetic can replace the whole expression with a CSS `calc()` statement.
+Also, when expressions can not be resolved (if there are are multiple units types for example), postcss-arithmetic can replace the whole expression with a CSS `calc()` statement.